Oumaima was a girl in search of a travel adventure, and she found it last summer at Shanghai Summer School.

 Would you recommend Shanghai Summer School to your peers?

 Absolutely!
-I don’t think anyone would regret applying for Shanghai Summer School.
+I don’t think anyone would regret applying for Shanghai Summer School (8 things you will never hear Shanghai Summer School participant say).

 It was such a great experience full of surprises.
 You can travel and learn at the same time, and you get to meet incredible people.